MechanicalRock/mechanicalrock.github.io/_posts/2020-04-28-sam-split-lambdas.md

       Fn::Sub: https://${Api}.execute-api.${AWS::Region}.amazonaws.com/
 ```

 Note that we are using 'AWS::Serverless::Application' resource to reference the nested template.
 When using the 'sam package' command, sam will upload the template to an S3 bucket and rewrite the reference appropriately.
 When deploying the packaged template, the referenced template will be instantiated as a nested stack.
 As the nested template in this example is using a CloudFormation macro, you will need to ensure that you enable 'CAPABILITY_AUTO_EXPAND' when deploying the template.
+Note that we 'AWS::Include' the api.yaml file; this function will insert the API definition into the template, and allow us to resolve any references that are in it.

 Now let's inspect the 'Api' resource, of which the most important aspect is the 'DefinitionBody' property.
 This references our OpenAPI document which in turn references our lambda function.
 I've extracted the most important part.